Imphal-based COCOMI urges Centre not to hold talks with Kuki militants | Politics

 The Coordinating Committee on Manipur Integrity (COCOMI), an umbrella body of several Imphal-based civil society organisations, on Tuesday urged the Centre not to hold talks with Kuki militant groups claiming that members of those bodies are responsible for the current turmoil in the state.

-The COCOMI also claimed that members of Kuki militant groups are ''foreigners''.
+The influential group in Manipur representing the majority Meitei community also claimed that members of Kuki militant groups are ''foreigners''.

-"We have received inputs from sources in the media that the government of India is scheduled to hold talks with the Kuki outfits.
-We are totally against it,'' COCOMI Convenor Jitendra Ningomba told a press conference.
+"We have received inputs from sources in the media that the government of India is scheduled to hold talks with the Kuki outfits on Wednesday.
+We are totally against it,'' COCOMI Convenor Jitendra Ningomba told a press conference at Imphal.

 The government should not hold talks with any of the Suspension of Operations (SoO) groups.
 The SoO was signed by the Centre, the Manipur government and two conglomerates of Kuki militant outfits - Kuki National Organisations and United Peoples Front.
 The pact was first signed in 2008 and extended periodically. ''We are against any talk between Kuki militant groups and the government of India as those are made up of foreign nationals, Ningomba said.